Sami Abu Zuhri: Career in Hamas

 Abu Zuhri stated his objection to the inclusion of what he referred to as the "so-called Holocaust" in the proposed UNRWA lesson plan for students in Gaza.
 He continued "we think it's more important to teach Palestinians the crimes of the Israeli occupation."

-When the suspected perpetrators of the 2014 kidnapping and murder of Israeli teenagers, Marwan Qawasmahi and Amer Abu Aisha, were killed by Israel after resisting arrest, he said "Hamas praises the role the martyrs played in chasing down Israeli settlers and we stress that their assassination will not weaken the resistance".
+When Marwan Qawasmahi and Amer Abu Aisha, the suspected perpetrators of the kidnapping and murder of three Israeli teenagers in 2014, were killed by Israel, he said "Hamas praises the role the martyrs played in chasing down Israeli settlers and we stress that their assassination will not weaken the resistance".

-In December 2014, Sami Abu Zuhri reportedly harassed a Gaza-based foreign female reporter and was being investigated by the Islamist group ruling the Gaza Strip.
+In December 2014, Abu Zuhri reportedly harassed a Gaza-based foreign female reporter and was being investigated by Hamas.